All Episodes

 Let me go through this again.

-Uh I have checked with phonetics experts before I and I some said, why don't you just ignore the guy's name?
+I have checked with phonetics experts before I, and some say, why don't you just ignore the guy's name?

 I'm a broadcast professional.

-Uh so here's how I would read the uh the story to you.
+So here's how I would read the story to you.

-Angelina Lore initially claimed that Fu Q, 37, a convicted sex offender, took her to Green Bay against her will in September, held her there until she was able to escape about two weeks later, but in an email earlier this month to Fu Q's lawyer.
+Angelina Lohr initially claimed that Fu Q, 37, a convicted sex offender, took her to Green Bay against her will in September, held her there until she was able to escape about two weeks later.

-Uh Laura acknowledged that she made up the story because she feared her parents' reaction to her running off with an older man, in this case, Fu Q. Uh brief timeout, ladies and gentlemen.
+But in an email earlier this month to Fu Q's lawyer, Laura acknowledged that she made up the story because she feared her parents' reaction to her running off with an older man, in this case, Fu Q. Brief timeout, ladies and gentlemen.

 Stay with us.